mjp41/cpython/Doc/regions.md

 *  Any object reachable from a deeply immutable object is also deeply immutable.
 *  A `freeze` operation that makes an object and its reachable graph of objects deeply immutable.

+To simplify this and some subsequent phases, we will make all immutable objects also immortal.

 ### Phase 2: `make_globals_immutable`